XuanwuAI/CodeRetrX/README.md

 - **`function_content`**:  Matches function whose code content satisfies the query.
 - **`dependency_name`**: Matches dependency names (e.g., imported libraries or modules) that satisfy the query.

+Note: The coderetrx_filter only supports the xxx_content series of target_type, while the llm_traversal_filter supports all target_type options.

 #### Settings Configuration

 The `CodeRecallSettings` class allows fine-tuning of the search behavior: